This information explains your breast seed localization procedure at Memorial Sloan Kettering Cancer Center (MSK).

 The Day of Your Procedure

-- Do not put anything on your breasts, nipples, or under your arms on the day of the procedure.
+- Do not put anything on your breasts, nipples, or under your arms on the day of your procedure.
 This includes talcum powder, deodorant, perfumes, and creams.

-- Family or friends who are with you while you are having the procedure will be taken to the waiting room.
+- Family or friends who are with you while you are having your procedure will be taken to the waiting room.

 - Tell the radiologist performing your procedure if you are allergic to any medications.